yairsss3-coder/Maven-Toys---Profit-margin-analysis/README.md

-"Maven Toys": Product Diversity Analysis in a Toy netchain
+"Maven Toys": Product Diversity Analysis in a Toy retailor.

 Analysis: Evaluated profit margins & product diversity across all categories using SQL.